biazhong/test/files/Procedure File.md

 - **best alternative args**: Parameter information for the selected best alternative.
 - **simulation time**: Total simulation time used (in appropriate units, e.g., seconds).
 - **wall-clock time**: Real-world time elapsed during the procedure (in seconds).
-- **total budget**: Total number of samples generated during the procedure.
+- **total sample size**: Total number of samples generated during the procedure.
 - **utilization**: A measure of processor efficiency in parallel computing, calculated as:  utilization = total simulation time / (number of processors * wall-clock time).

 **Function Template**